vivekvision/AttemptedApproachTradingStrategy/README.md

 # TradingStrategy
-This is a capstone project to develop and test a short-term trading model for liquid Asian Equity Index Futures based on the Hurst exponent.
+Attempted approach to develop and back-test short-term trading model for Liquid Asian Equity Index Futures based on the Hurst exponent.